omps/omps.github.io/_posts/2019-06-22-https-github-cloudflare.md

 ---
 layout:     post
 title:      "Custom Domain + HTTPS + GITHUB + CLOUDFLARE"
-subtitle:   "Setting up HTTPS on a Custom domain hosted at Github Pages and secure it with CloudFlare."
+subtitle:   "Setting up HTTPS on a Custom domain hosted at Github Pages and secure it with Cloudflare."
 date:       "2019-06-22"
-header-img: "/assets/images/https_ghpages_cloudflare.jpg"
+image: "assets/images/cloudflare/https_ghpages_cloudflare.jpg"
 published: false
-tags: ["Github", "CloudFlare", "HTTPS"]
+tags: ["Github", "Cloudflare", "HTTPS"]
 ---

-Google wants us to use https, they prioritize https over http and when you are hosting your personal website/blog site on github you should use https.
+Google wants us to use https, they prioritize HTTPS over HTTP and when you are hosting your personal website/blog site on Github you should use https.

+Using CloudFlare DNS service with your Github custom domain will speed up your site since CloudFlare is going to cache your site and send the request from the nearest cached site.

 I have been at this point where I want to migrate from my Github Pages blog to https for the obvious advantages of using https like,